-If, when you’re deliberating between divan bases and bed frames, the aesthetics are swaying you more towards the bed frame, hold on.
+The aesthetics sway you more towards the bed frame if you’re deliberating between divan bases and bed frames.
+Hold on.
 When you buy a divan bed, you don’t necessarily have to forgo the aesthetic value that a bed frame offers.
 That’s because the footboard helps you to retain a bed frame’s elegant aesthetics when you combine it with a matching headboard.

 Choosing colours and fabrics

 The bed is the centrepiece of the room.
-The choice of base colour is up to you, but when styling a divan bed, it’s a good idea to opt for a more neutral colour such as grey or beige.
+The base color choice is up to you, but when styling a divan bed, it’s a good idea to opt for a more neutral color such as grey or beige.
 Don’t recoil in fright.
 They’re not as boring as they seem.
-They work wonderfully well with other colours and pave the way for you to inject some real pop into the colour scheme, by contrasting skilfully with bright-coloured cushions and pillows.
+They work wonderfully well with other colours and pave the way for you to inject some real pop into the colour scheme by contrasting skilfully with bright-coloured cushions and pillows.

-When it comes to the fabric, a cosy-looking material, such as velvet or a shimmering crushed velvet, will convey a real sense of plush.
+A cosy-looking material, such as velvet or a shimmering crushed velvet, will convey a real sense of plush when it comes to the fabric.
 If velvet isn’t your thing, it doesn’t mean luxury has to come off the menu.
-Velvet isn’t the only material which transmits luxury; chenille, with its thick texture and raised pile, will also do the job.
+Velvet isn’t the only material that transmits luxury; chenille will also do the job with its thick texture and raised pile.

 Getting colourful with cushions and pillows

 Just like the base, you can keep the bedding fairly plain and neutral and seize upon the opportunities that cushions and pillows present to accent the bed.
 Cushions or pillows of any colour will contrast perfectly against a white duvet and fulfil their duties more than adequately as an accent.
 If you wish to be less bold with your cushion colours, pastel colours look pleasant and keep the aesthetics more subtle.